Flash-X/Milhoja/tools/milhoja_pypkg/docs/source/developers_guide.rst

 for generating the C2F layer for TaskFunctions, with code that runs on the GPU with OpenACC offloading, generated for fortran code.

 Since this is just a 'loose' rule, there are a few exceptions to this.
-TileWrappers are only used on CPUs, so there is no need to specify the device.
+The TileWrapperGenerator class and the DataPacketGenerator class hide any language specific generation rules inside of themselves, so there are no separate generators for language or device specific data items.
+Generally, TileWrappers are only used on CPUs, so there is no need to specify the device.
 TileWrappers are also compatible with both Fortran & C++ Task Functions without extra modifications.
-DataPackets are designed in a similar way, however, the generated code is not necessarily compatible with both C++ and Fortran Task Functions.
-The last exceptions are the `DataPacketModGenerator` and the `TileWrapperModGenerator`, which exist to generate fortran module interface files for use with the TaskFunction, therefore there is no need to specify the language or offloading / device inside of the file name.
+DataPackets are designed in a similar way, however, the generated code is not necessarily compatible with both C++ and Fortran Task Functions (this will likely change in the future), and DataPackets are primarily used for offloading purposes.
+The last exceptions are the `DataPacketModGenerator` and the `TileWrapperModGenerator`, which exist to generate fortran module interface files for use with the TaskFunction, therefore there is no need to specify the language or device/offloading inside of the file name.

 .. autoclass:: milhoja.TileWrapperGenerator
     :members: